 Breathing deeply synchronizes your breathing for relaxation and anxiety control.
 It can help counteract the ‘fight or flight’ response that occurs when we are feeling stressed.
 It allows for full oxygen exchange, slows your heart rate, and lowers your blood pressure.
 Follow the GIF below to help time your breathing.

 Making a plan can help you combat feelings of being overwhelmed by making your tasks more manageable.
-Follow the directions below and consider using our Master To-Do List to help guide your plan.
+Follow the directions below and consider using our Master To-Do List (Acessible Version) to help guide your plan.

 - Start by making a list of to-dos